PosInformatique/PosInformatique.Foundations/src/Emailing/README.md

    - Register templates and sender via `AddEmailing(...)`.
    - Register an `IEmailProvider` implementation.
 2. Define and centralize template identifiers using `EmailTemplateIdentifier<TModel>`.
-3. Define data models by inheriting from `EmailModel`.
+3. Define data models by creating custom data class.
 4. At runtime, use `IEmailManager.Create(...)` to instantiate a strongly-typed email.
 5. Add recipients and models through `EmailRecipientCollection<TModel>`.
 6. Call `IEmailManager.SendAsync()` to generate and send emails through the `IEmailProvider`.